JuliaLang/www.julialang.org/blog/2021/08/DEQ.md

 It is well known in literature that NeuralODE can be seen as a continuous version of ResNets.
-This is exactly what I was referring to when I noted that NeuralODE caused a shift in perspective for the machine learning community from discrete to continuous.
+This is what I was referring to when I noted that NeuralODE caused a shift in perspective for the machine learning community from discrete to continuous.
 We have always known that powerful techniques such as gradient-based optimization combined with discrete models gives us the great inference engine that is "standard deep learning".